JonathanTreffler/backblaze-personal-wine-container/README.md

 1. Wait for the Download to finish

-1. Add your storage path as a wine drive, so Backblaze can acess it
+1. Add your storage path as a wine drive, so Backblaze can access it

     ````shell
     docker exec --user app backblaze_personal_backup ln -s /drive_d/ /config/wine/dosdevices/d: